espressif/developer-portal/content/blog/getting-started-with-esp-idf/index.md

 ![Window Installation Step](./assets/window_installation_step.webp)

-Once the command prompt icon is available on the desktop screen, we will have the necessary application to program the ESP32 DevKits!
+Once the command prompt icon is available on the desktop screen, we will have the necessary application to program the Espressif SoC!

-### Step 3: Understanding the ESP-IDF file hierarchy
+### Step 3: Learn ESP-IDF file hierarchy

 #### For Linux and macOS